Single top quark production as a probe of anomalous $tq\gamma$ and $tqZ$ couplings at the FCC-ee: Sensitivity estimation

-In Figure \ref{brz-bra}, we present the current observed upper limits on the $Br(t\rightarrow qZ)$ versus $Br(t\rightarrow q\gamma)$ at $95\%$ C.L from the recent analyses of the ATLAS and CMS experiments.
-The expected sensitivity from the ATLAS experiment with 300 fb$^{-1}$ is in proton-proton collisions at the center-of-mass energy of 14 TeV is also shown by the dashed lines.
-The sensitivity of the FCC-ee with 100 fb$^{-1}$ at the center-of-mass energy of 350 GeV is compared with the CMS and ATLAS results.
-With an integrated luminosity of 300 fb$^{-1}$, ATLAS is expected to to reach to an upper limit of $7.8\times10^{-5}$ on the branching ratio of $t\rightarrow q\gamma$ and $2.3\times10^{-4}$ on the branching ratio of $t\rightarrow qZ$ ($\sigma_{\mu\nu}-$type coupling).
-The FCC-ee potential upper limits are expected to be significantly smaller than the attainable limits by the future LHC program.
+In Figure~\ref{brz-bra}, we present the current observed upper limits on the $Br(t \rightarrow qZ)$ versus $Br(t \rightarrow q\gamma)$ at 95\% CL from CMS experiments~\cite{CMS:2016bss,Khachatryan:2015att}.
+The expected sensitivity from the CMS experiment with 3000 fb$^{-1}$ in proton-proton collisions at the center-of-mass energy of 14 TeV is also shown~\cite{CMS-HL}.
+The sensitivity of the FCC-ee with 3 ab$^{-1}$ at the center-of-mass energy of 350 GeV, and with 10 ab$^{-1}$ at the center-of-mass energy of 240 GeV are compared with the CMS experiment results.
+With an integrated luminosity of 3000 fb$^{-1}$, CMS is expected to reach to an upper limit of $2.7 \times 10^{-5}$ on the branching ratio of $t \rightarrow u \gamma$, $\, 2.0 \times 10^{-4}$ on the branching ratio of $t \rightarrow c \gamma$, and $\, 1.0 \times 10^{-4}$ on the branching ratio of $t \rightarrow qZ$ ($\sigma_{\mu\nu}-$type coupling).
+The FCC-ee potential upper limits are expected to be significantly smaller than the expected limits by the future LHC program.

-It is worth mentioning that the FCNC transitions can also be probed in $t\bar{t}$ production when a top quark decays anomalously into $q+\gamma$ or $q+Z$.
-However, it has been found that the limits would be looser than the ones obtained in single top productions \cite{saav}.
-It is remarkable that although the limits obtained in this study are expected to be more stringent than the LHC future however in case of observing the signal, in contrary to FCC-ee, LHC is able to discriminate between anomalous $tq\gamma$ and $tqZ$.
-In case of signal observation, LHC would also be able to discriminate between anomalous $tuV$ and $tcV$ using for example the charge ratio technique \cite{khatibi}.
-This also would be possible at the FCC-ee in case of having detectors with good efficiency of charm tagging.
+It is worth mentioning that the FCNC transitions can also be probed in $t \bar{t}$ production when a top quark decays anomalously into $q+\gamma$ or $q+Z$.
+However, it has been found that the limits would be looser than the ones obtained in single top productions~\cite{AguilarSaavedra:2001ab}.
+In case of signal observation, LHC would also be able to discriminate between anomalous $tuV$ and $tcV$ ($V = \gamma,Z$) using the charge ratio technique~\cite{Khatibi:2014via}.
+As we already discussed, this would be possible at the FCC-ee by having an efficient of charm tagging technique.